 If you have had severe vomiting or diarrhea, Gatorade may be a good option to help replace lost fluid and electrolytes.

-Is Gatorade Good For Kidney Stones?
+Does Gatorade Cause Kidney Stones?

 Sodium in Gatorade